wilmix8/JWEBSECTION/README.md

 # JWEBSECTION
 ==============

-JWEBSECTION  is  about  JDollarSharp  and  J2ee1.0  Programming Language  based on  java/j2ee.
+JWEBSECTION  is  about  WEBSharp  and  J2ee1.0  Programming Language  based on  java/j2ee.

 A) J2ee1.0 Programming Langauage
 =================================
-J2EE1.0 is designed by wilmix jemin j at year 2016 in JDollar P.L.
+J2EE1.0 is designed by wilmix jemin j at year 2016 in WEB P.L.

-JDollarsharp is part of JWEB section.
+WEBsharp is part of JWEB section.

 J2EE1.0 is focused on cloud-computing with JAVA3.0 platform.